Oh! What a Lovely War: Production

 The producers were the novelist Len Deighton, photographer Brian Duffy and Richard Attenborough, who was making his directorial debut.
-The Deighton Duffy production company had produced the film adaptation of Deighton’s Only When I Larf starring Richard Attenborough.
+The Deighton Duffy production company had produced the film adaptation of Deighton's Only When I Larf starring Richard Attenborough.
 Deighton wrote the screenplay for Oh!
 What a Lovely War and the opening title sequence was created by Len Deighton's lifelong friend Raymond Hawkey, the designer responsible for many of Deighton's book covers in the 1960s.
 In an attempt to shame other people who he thought were claiming credit for things they hadn't actually done, Deighton decided not to be listed in the film credits, a gesture he later described as "stupid and infantile".

 The 1969 film transferred the mise-en-scène completely into the cinematic domain, with elaborate sequences shot at West Pier in Brighton, elsewhere in Brighton and on the South Downs, interspersed with motifs from the stage production.
 These included the 'cricket' scoreboards showing the number of dead, but Deighton did not use the pierrot costumes.
 However, as many critics, including Pauline Kael, noted, the treatment diminished the effect of the numbers of deaths, which appear only fleetingly.
-Nonetheless, Deighton’s final sequence, ending in a helicopter shot of thousands of war graves is regarded as one of the most memorable moments of the film.
+Nonetheless, Deighton's final sequence, ending in a helicopter shot of thousands of war graves is regarded as one of the most memorable moments of the film.
 According to Attenborough, 16,000 white crosses had to be hammered into individually dug holes due to the hardness of the soil.
-Although this is effective in symbolising the scale of death, the number of crosses was in fact fewer than the number of deaths in a single battle: depicting the actual number would have required the scale to have been replicated more than 1000 times.
+Although this is effective in symbolising the scale of death, the number of crosses was in fact fewer than the number of deaths in a single battle: depicting the actual number killed in the entire war would have required the scale to have been replicated more than 1000 times.

 The film was shot in the summer of 1968 in Sussex, mostly in the Brighton area.
 Many of the extras were local people, but a great many were students from the University of Sussex, Falmer, on the outskirts of the town.
 The film's locations included the West Pier (now gutted by fire and wrecked), Ditchling Beacon, Sheepcote Valley (the trench sequences), Old Bayham Abbey, near Frant (the church parade), Brighton station and Ovingdean (where thousands of crosses were erected for the classic finale).